An uplifting combo is tasty and invigorating. Snapback and revive yourself with our lemon-ginger-snap green tea! Great way to kick-start your day.

-- Green Tea Contains Bioactive Compounds That Improve Health.
-Green tea is loaded with polyphenols like flavonoids and catechins, which function as powerful antioxidants
+- Green Tea may contain bioactive compounds that may assist with improving health.
+Green tea is loaded with polyphenols like flavonoids and catechins, which may function as powerful antioxidants

-- The key active ingredient is caffeine, which is a known stimulant.
+- The key active ingredient is caffeine, which may be known as a stimulant.
 It doesn’t contain as much as coffee, but enough to produce a response without causing the “jittery” effects associated with too much caffeine.
 What caffeine does in the brain is to block an inhibitory neurotransmitter called Adenosine.
 This way, it actually increases the firing of neurons and the concentration of neurotransmitters like dopamine and norepinephrine.
 Caffeine has been intensively studied before and consistently leads to improvements in various aspects of brain function, including improved mood, vigilance, reaction time, and memory.

 - Green tea contains more than just caffeine.
-It also has the amino acid L-theanine, which is able to cross the blood-brain barrier.
-L-theanine increases the activity of the inhibitory neurotransmitter GABA, which has anti-anxiety effects.
-It also increases dopamine and the production of alpha waves in the brain.
-Studies show that caffeine and L-theanine can have synergistic effects.
-The combination of the two is particularly potent at improving brain function
+It also may have the amino acid L-theanine, which may be able to cross the blood-brain barrier.
+L-theanine increases the activity of the inhibitory neurotransmitter GABA, which may have anti-anxiety effects.
+It also may increase dopamine and the production of alpha waves in the brain.
+Studies show that caffeine and L-theanine may have synergistic effects.
+The combination of the two may be particularly potent at improving brain function

-- Green Tea Increases Fat Burning and Improves Physical Performance.
-If you look at the ingredients list for any fat burning supplement, chances are that green tea will be on there.
-This is because green tea has been shown to increase fat burning and boost the metabolic rate.
-Caffeine itself has also been shown to improve physical performance by mobilizing fatty acids from the fat tissues and making them available for use as energy.
+- Green Tea may assist in Increasing fat burning and improving physical performance.
+If you look at the ingredients list for any fat burning supplement, chances are that green tea may be on there.
+This is because green tea may assist in increasing fat burning and boosting the metabolic rate.
+Caffeine itself may also improve physical performance by mobilizing fatty acids from the fat tissues and making them available for use as energy.

-- Green tea has powerful antioxidants that may protect against cancer.
-Multiple studies show that green tea drinkers have a lower risk of various types of cancer.
+- Green tea may have powerful antioxidants that may protect against cancer.
+Multiple studies show that green tea drinkers may have a lower risk of various types of cancer.

-- The bioactive compounds in green tea can have various protective effects on neurons and may reduce the risk of both Alzheimer’s and Parkinson’s, the two most common neurodegenerative disorders.
+- The bioactive compounds in green tea may have various protective effects on neurons and may help reduce the risk of both Alzheimer’s and Parkinson’s, the two most common neurodegenerative disorders.

 - The catechins in green tea may inhibit the growth of bacteria and some viruses.
-This can lower the risk of infections and lead to improvements in dental health, a lower risk of caries, and reduced bad breath.
+This may also assist in lowering the risk of infections and lead to improvements in dental health.

-- Some controlled trials show that green tea can cause mild reductions in blood sugar levels.
+- Some controlled trials show that green tea may assist in mild reductions in blood sugar levels.
 It may also lower the risk of developing type II diabetes in the long term.

-- Green tea has been shown to lower total and LDL cholesterol, as well as protect the LDL particles from oxidation.
-Observational studies show that green tea drinkers have a lower risk of cardiovascular disease.
+- Green tea may assist in lowering total and LDL cholesterol, as well as may protect the LDL particles from oxidation.
+Observational studies show that green tea drinkers may experience a lower risk of cardiovascular disease.

-- Some studies show that green tea leads to increased weight loss.
-It is particularly effective at reducing dangerous abdominal fat.
+- Some studies show that green tea may assist with increased weight loss.
+It may be particularly effective at reducing dangerous abdominal fat.

 Organic Ginger Root

 - Ginger is a popular spice.
-It is high in gingerol, a substance with powerful anti-inflammatory and antioxidant properties.
+It may be high in gingerol, a substance that may have powerful anti-inflammatory and antioxidant properties.

-- 1-1.5 grams of ginger can help prevent various types of nausea.
+- 1-1.5 grams of ginger may assist in preventing various types of nausea.
 This applies to seasickness, chemotherapy-related nausea, nausea after surgery, and morning sickness.

-- There are some studies showing ginger to be effective at reducing symptoms of osteoarthritis, which is a very common health problem.
+- There are some studies showing ginger may be effective at reducing symptoms of osteoarthritis.

-- Ginger has been shown to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes.
+- Ginger may assist in lowering blood sugar levels and improving various heart disease risk factors in patients with type 2 diabetes.

-- Ginger appears to speed up emptying of the stomach, which can be beneficial for people with indigestion and related stomach discomfort.
+- Ginger may assist in speeding up the emptying of the stomach, which can be beneficial for people with indigestion and related stomach discomfort.

-- There is some evidence, in both animals and humans, that ginger can lead to significant reductions in LDL cholesterol and blood triglyceride levels.
+- There may be some evidence, in both animals and humans, that ginger may lead to significant reductions in LDL cholesterol and blood triglyceride levels.

 - Ginger contains a substance called 6-gingerol, which may have protective effects against cancer.

-- Studies suggest that ginger can protect against age-related damage to the brain.
-It can also improve brain function in elderly women.
+- Studies suggest that ginger may assist in protecting against age-related damage to the brain.
+It may also assist in improving brain function in elderly women.

 - Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.

-- In fact, ginger extract can inhibit the growth of many different types of bacteria.
-It is very effective against the oral bacteria linked to inflammatory diseases in the gums, such as gingivitis and periodontitis.
+- In fact, ginger extract may assist in inhibiting the growth of many different types of bacteria.
+It is may be effective against the oral bacteria linked to inflammatory diseases in the gums, such as gingivitis and periodontitis.